Engagement: Consultation and Accommodation - Guidelines for Federal Officials to Fulfill the Duty to Consult

 Publication

-Publication of the renewed guidelines is anticipated in 2026.
+Publication of the renewed guidelines is planned for summer of 2026.

 How to participate